muccg/rdrf/docs/workflow.rst

    work out the allowed :ref:`permitted values <permittedvalue>`.
 Depending on the :ref:`datatype <cdedatatype>`, decide any validation rules for a numeric (:ref:`integer <datatypeinteger>` or :ref:`float <datatypefloat>`) field max and/or min, for a :ref:`string <datatypestring>` field, the maximum length or pattern.
 Decide if any :ref:`calculated fields <datatypecalculated>` are required.
 4. Split them into logical groups (:ref:`sections`).
-Decide whether a section might be multiple.
+Decide whether a section might be multiple
-5. Portion related sections into :ref:`forms`.
+5. Portion related sections into :ref:`forms`
-6. If a questionnaire is required for the registry, nominate a single form as a questionnaire.
+6. If a questionnaire is required for the registry, nominate a single form as a questionnaire

 Creating a Registry